Map Ref: TL 573 412

 Site of Special Scientific Interest

-Accessible at all times but paths are unsurfaced and unsuitable for wheelchairs.
+The wood is open at all times but paths are unsurfaced and the entrance gates are inaccessible for wheelchairs.

 What to look for: